build-on-aws/content/tutorials/build-ci-cd-pipeline-iac-cloudformation/index.md

 ```
 </br>

-Now, the workflow will proceed to next action `CreateChangeSet`.
+Now, the workflow will proceed to the next action: `CreateChangeSet`.

 ![CodeCatalyst PR Workflow CreateChangeSet Success](images/cc_createchangeset_success.png)
 </br>

-Once the action is successful, you can goto CloudFormation Console, Changeset tab and verify the changes proposed by the new pull request.
+Once the action is successful, you can go to CloudFormation Console, Changeset tab and verify the changes proposed by the new pull request.

 ![Console CloudFormation Changeset ](images/console_cfn_change_set.png)
 </br>

 A reviewer will confirm that all the actions have run successfully, the changeset is clean.
-In our case, I am the reviewer so in my browser, I will goto the `Code` -> `Pull Requests`, and then click on `Merge`.
+In our case, I am the reviewer, so in my browser, I will go to the `Code` -> `Pull Requests`, and then click on `Merge`.

 >If there are conflicts, or if the merge can't be completed, the merge button is inactive, and a `Not mergeable` label is displayed.
 In that case, you must obtain approval from any required approvers, resolve conflicts locally if necessary, and push those changes to the `test-pr-workflow` before you can merge.